Springboi8389/Meta-Rift-DK2/README.md

 The CAD, artwork, and documentation are released under Creative Commons Attribution 4.0 International.

-The Oculus firmware is licensed under the BSD-style license at https://github.com/fbsamples/RiftDK2/blob/master/Headset/Firmware/LICENSE
+The Meta/Oculus firmware is licensed under the BSD-style license at https://github.com/fbsamples/RiftDK2/blob/master/Headset/Firmware/LICENSE

-We also provide for the Oculus firmware an additional grant of patent rights at https://github.com/fbsamples/RiftDK2/blob/master/Headset/Firmware/PATENTS
+We also provide for the Meta/Oculus firmware an additional grant of patent rights at https://github.com/fbsamples/RiftDK2/blob/master/Headset/Firmware/PATENTS

 The firmware incorporates or references materials of third parties that are